nicozanf/py4web-doc/docs/chapter-03.rst

 The default web server used is currently rocketServer, but you can change this behaviour with the ``server`` option.
 `Rocket3 <https://github.com/web2py/rocket3>`__  is the multi-threaded web server used by web2py stripped of all the Python2 logic and dependencies.

+The logging_level values are defined in the **logging** standard python module.
+The default value is 30 (it corresponds to WARNING).
+Other common values are 0 (NOTSET), 10 (DEBUG), 20 (INFO), 40 (ERROR) and 50 (CRITICAL).
+Using them, you’re telling the library you want to handle all events from that level on up.

+The debug parameter automatically sets logging_level to 0 and logs all calls to fixture functions.
+It also logs when a session is found, invalid, saved.